andspi/TidyWearable/CodeBook.md

 ## Raw data
 The raw data used for this project are measures and derived variables on human movements obtained with smartphone sensors.

 The researchers (Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory.
-DITEN - University degli Studi di Genova. activityrecognition@smartlab.ws) provide the data set online at:
+DITEN - University degli Studi di Genova. activityrecognition@smartlab.ws) provide the data set online.
+It was downloaded from a mirror at:
 (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 They oriinal README.txt describes the data as: